 Disposal or acceptance of any permit or pass through sale or gift is forbidden and may constitute fraud against the Commonwealth of Virginia.

 Citation (ticket) fines must be paid within 60 calendar days of the date issued.
 A $10 surcharge will be added to all citations not paid within 60 days.
-After 120 days the citation(s) will be transferred to a third party collection service, addtional fees will apply.
+After 120 days, the citation(s) will be transferred to a third party collection service, additional fees will apply.

 Citations may be paid at the TPS office in person, online, or by check mailed to the following address: